We have 23 kindergartens throughout Southland placed at the heart of rural and urban communities.

 The Cottage Kindergarten

 The Cottage Kindergarten is an all-day facility for 2 to 4 year olds.
-We are open from 8.15am to 3.30pm and offeri flexible hours of attendance within this, which allows us to cater for parents who work or study.
-The Cottage Kindergarten is open 46 weeks of the year; we only close for a week in two of the term breaks, public holidays and over the Christmas period.
+We are open from 8.15am to 3.30pm and offer flexible hours of attendance within this, which allows us to cater for parents who work or study.
+At the Cottage Kindergarten we only close for a week in two of the term breaks, public holidays and over the Christmas period.